Starting in Your Community of Faith

 - Adjust the microphone for a person’s height or provide a lapel microphone

 - Hold day school, Sunday school classes, fellowship activities, and meetings in accessible areas

 - Consult with persons who use wheelchairs, walkers, crutches, or canes in every phase of planning new construction, building modifications, or additions to buildings

 - Start a TEAM Belong Ministry and work with the team to raise money for architectural modifications through bake sales, car washes, and memorial contributions

-- Use the Accessibility Plan Worksheet to prioritize projects that will make your house of faith accessible and welcoming to worshippers of all abilities
+- Use the Accessibility Plan Worksheet to prioritize projects that will make your house of faith and religious school accessible and welcoming to individuals of all abilities

 Do you make services accessible to all?